eyeofparadox/eyeofparadox.github.io/content/posts/2025/11/physics-in-a-distributed-process-driven-information-based-universe/index.md

 - _A seed for interdisciplinary thinkers to build new scaffolds of understanding._

-* * *
+---

 Again, I thought I could stop writing and turn in for the night.
 Instead my mind kept turning the shaping of spacetime over in my head.
 It kept coming back to the way I described hyperspheres and hyperpoints.

 Then it hit me.
 Despite using them to illustrate the relationship between fields and particles, I was missing something important about the 4-dimensional nature of the quantum realm.

-Finally remembering that quarks do not manifest independently of particles--existing more on the potentials side of things--I grasped the fact that they reveal how spacetime is being _structured_ in the field-particle singular-duality--trinity, if you factor in the infinite radii.
+Finally remembering that quarks do not manifest independently of particles---existing more on the potentials side of things---I grasped the fact that they reveal how spacetime is being _structured_ in the field-particle singular-duality---trinity, if you factor in the infinite radii.

-On the whole, if you assume the infinite number of particles implicit in both of my divide-by-zero arguments and the implicit quantization of spacetime from the qualia--the abstract part--of the absolute, the quantum fields and all of their particles are all the same thing.
+On the whole, if you assume the infinite number of particles implicit in both of my divide-by-zero arguments and the implicit quantization of spacetime from the qualia---the abstract part---of the absolute, the quantum fields and all of their particles are all the same thing.

 This shifts things from a notion of overlapping, infinite fields for an infinite number of individual particle, to a more continuum-friendly **envelope** where the field is insubstantial, nonlocal and universal while its particles are discrete in their tangibility.